EnricoBon/BTC_analysis/README.md

 The script has been written in MATLAB R2020a and for properly run a Latin Hypercube sampling it requires the "lhsdesign" function
 (eg. Statistics and Machine Learning Toolbox).
-However, exhaustive explanations are written in every script of the code, and a second option, using a MonteCarlo sampling, is already implemented as a second option.
+However, exhaustive explanations are written in every script of the code, and a second option, using a MonteCarlo sampling, is already implemented.

 Given a certain breackthrough curve (BTC) it deduces:
 % PART 1 - General breackthrough curve properties